How to Spruce Up Your Home Office Without Buying Anything New

 Color file folders.

 Color coding your filing system promotes efficiency and gives your space a pop.
-Get creative and use finger paints, markers, highlighters, food dyes, or colorful post-it notes in hues that appeal to you.
+Get creative and use finger paints, markers, highlighters, food dyes, or colorful sticky notes in hues that appeal to you.

 Compartmentalize.

 Organizing your catch-all drawer can make all the difference.
-Tuna cans make the perfect small compartments to house your paperclips, thumbtacks, rubber bands, and spare change.
+Instead of it being a free-for-all of all the small and loose items around your home, take time to categorize and compartmentalize so different things are easy to find at a moment’s notice.
+Tuna cans make the perfect small compartments to house your paper clips, thumbtacks, rubber bands, and spare change.

 Hide cords.